xMarioOP/season-fruits-landing-page/README.md

 This project is a web application developed with **React and Vite**, consuming the **Fruityvice API** to display information about different fruits.
 Local images for each fruit are included, with a fallback image in case a specific fruit image is unavailable.

+## Live Demo

+You can view the live demo of the project at [this link](https://github.com/xMarioOP/season-fruits-landing-page).

 ## Technologies Used

 - **React**